NSO-developer/nso-gitbook/nokia-srlinux_gnmi/README-ned-settings.md

 ## 5.4. ned-settings nokia-srlinux_gnmi gnmi notif
 --------------------------------------------------

   Configure notification streams available on the device.
+This feature is deprecated.
+Use the new telemetry feature in NSO 6.7 or later if possible.

     - notif encoding <enum> (default JSON)